 The education program guide is a yearly publication distributed to teachers and educators throughout Virginia and North Carolina via hard-copy editions, as well as an online publication at the beginning of each school year.
 The guide contains in depth information about all the educational opportunities the museum offers, including SOL-based programming and all you need to know to provide your students with high-quality natural history, science, technology, engineering and math oriented programming.
 To download the latest edition, click here.

 Educators and scientists design educational kits to be used alone or in conjunction with existing school curricula.
 All kits correlate with the Virginia Standards of Learning and North Carolina Standard Course of Study and present scientifically accurate information with current educational methods and materials.
-Current kits available include The Backboned Seven, Virginia Rocks, Dino-Mite!, the Fossils of Virginia, I-Mail: Messages about Insects, Tropical Rain Forests, and Virginia Indians.
+Current kits available include The Backboned Seven, Virginia Rocks, Dino-Mite!, Virginia Fossils and Paleontology, I-Mail: Messages about Insects, Tropical Rain Forests, and Virginia Indians.
 Rental fee is $25 per kit for a two-week rental due at checkout.
 Thanks to local support, kit rental is complimentary for Martinsville City and Henry County Public Schools.
-For more information about kits, please call 276-634-4185 or email email@example.com.
+For more information about kits, please call 276-634-4185 or email firstname.lastname@example.org.

 StarLab is an inflatable dome that offers a planetarium experience and provides a current view of the sky from your location and locations worldwide.
 Individual programs range from 20 minutes to one hour.
 Fees are $200 for the first hour and $75 per additional hour plus travel time and mileage outside of the Martinsville and Henry County area.
 StarLab programs are available upon request by contacting the museum at email@example.com or 276-634-4185.